mklim/plugins/packages/flutterbuff_builder/README.md

-# auto_channel_builder
+# flutterbuff_builder

-Experimental draft for generating MethodChannel handlers for plugins.
+Experimental draft for generating MethodChannel servers for plugins.

-Define the MethodChannel API surface with a `@MethodChannelApi` annotation first to use this.
+Define the API surface with a `@FlutterbuffApi` annotation first to use this.

 This is a rough proof of concept, and certainly buggy and incomplete.